Soul Purpose Counseling

 Although insight and understanding are important for change to occur, they are meaningless if not paired with constructive behavior change.
 Together Ashley will work with you to develop goals for therapy, and when appropriate, objectives will be modified to meet your evolving needs.

+Psychotherapy is not a linear process.
 Some parts of therapy can be difficult and uncomfortable but if it's safe enough to explore those parts, then that's usually where we find our potential for optimum health.